2008–09 Boston University Terriers men's ice hockey season: Season

 Entering the year, Boston University had been a program in limbo for several years.
 While Jack Parker had no trouble recruiting talented players for the Terriers (nearly half of the roster was made up of NHL-drafted players), that hadn't translated into many victories for BU.
 Over the previous four years, the Terriers had good finishes in the regular season but had squandered several tournament appearance by losing 3 of their last 4 postseason games.

 This year, the team's fortunes would hinge on the performance of two freshmen goaltenders, Kieran Millan and Grant Rollheiser, who would vie to take over the starting from the less-than stellar Brett Bennett.
 At the beginning of the year, the two netminders shared the crease and both played well over the first few weeks of the campaign.
 By late-November, however, Millan had established himself as the better of the two and would remain a fixture in goal for the rest of the season.
 Rollheiser got some playing time and did look very capable when he was in the cage, but Millan put up one of the most stellar freshman performances in the history of the NCAA.

 BU's goaltenders were insulated by a star-studded cast of defensemen, many of whom would reach the highest level of the game, including Eric Gryba, Brian Strait and Kevin Shattenkirk.
 It was, however, Matt Gilroy, the team's senior co-Captain who led the defensive corps.
 While Gilroy led the club in points from the blueline, he was also a standout by wearing the number 97.
 Jack Parker typically did not allow his players to wear any number above 39, however, Gilroy was a special case.
 Growing up, Matt and his younger brother Timmy wore numbers 98 and 97 respectively in honor of Wayne Gretzky.
 That changed when Timmy died in a bicycle accident at the age of 8.
 Afterwards, Matt Gilroy wore his brother's number and when he told Parker his reasons why, the old-school BU coach made an exception for Gilroy.

-Up front, the Terriers were a very deep team.
-Led by a 7th-overall pick in Colin Wilson, the Terriers had the #1 offense in the nation.
-BU had 17 players reach double-digit points on the year and averaged just under 4 goals per game.
-With all of those elements, the Terriers produced one of the best single-season performances in college hockey.
+The Terriers had a strong roster that season.
+Led by a 7th overall pick, Colin Wilson, the team recorded one of the highest-scoring offenses in the nation.
+Boston University had 17 players reach double-digit points and averaged just under four goals per game.